satwikkansal/wtfpython/.github/ISSUE_TEMPLATE/translation.md

 ---
 name: Translation
-about: New translation template
+about: Request a new traslation and start working on it (if possible)
-title: 'Tranlate to ...'
+title: 'Translate to ...'
 labels: 'translations'

 ---